cobianzo/formation-basics-on-nextjs/README.md

 # Concepts that should be clear:

-getServerSideProps (for PHP-like pages, generated over and over no matther what)
+`getServerSideProps` (for PHP-like pages, generated over and over no matther what)
-getStaticProps (for revalidation in static and dynamic)
+`getStaticProps` (for revalidation in static and dynamic)
-getStaticPaths (for dynamic paged /[id].js -like)
+`getStaticPaths` (for dynamic paged /[id].js -like.
+Specifies the static pages -build time generated-, and the fallback for the dynamic ones -generated on first visit and every x revalidate secs-)

 ## development env